bongnv/bongnv.com/docs/posts/2026-03-27-guardrails-for-coding-agents.md

 ### Linting and Static Analysis

-Static analysis tools like Checkstyle, PMD, or SpotBugs catch bad patterns that a formatter cannot.
-Unused imports, overly complex methods, null dereference risks—these are exactly the kinds of mistakes that agents make when they generate boilerplate or copy patterns without full context.
+Static analysis tools like Checkstyle, PMD, or SpotBugs catch bad patterns that a formatter cannot: unused imports, overly complex methods, null dereference risks.
+These are exactly the kinds of mistakes that agents make when they generate boilerplate or copy patterns without full context.

 ```xml
 <plugin>